- PhD – Nutrition and Health Science

 - Dietary measurement error

-- Automated Self-Administered 24-Hour Dietary Recall (ASA24)
+- Automated Self-administered Dietary Assessment Tool (ASA24)

 - Dietary surveillance

 Dr. Herrick oversees the web-based Automated, Self-Administered 24-Hour Dietary Assessment Tool (ASA24), a freely available web-based tool that enables multiple, automatically coded, self-administered 24-hour recalls and/or single or multi-day food records.
 Dr. Herrick also oversees the Diet History Questionnaire, NCI’s publicly available food frequency questionnaire.
 She also serves as the Project Scientist for the NIH Common Fund’s Nutrition for Precision Health, powered by the All of Us Research Program.

-Prior to joining EGRP, Dr. Herrick was a Nutritional Epidemiologist at the Centers for Disease Control and Prevention (CDC).
-In this capacity, she estimated usual intake distributions to assess the nutrition status of U.S. population groups and conducted analyses on dietary behaviors, food and nutrient intake, and nutritional status of infants, children, and women of child bearing age.
+Prior to joining EGRP, Dr. Herrick was a nutritional epidemiologist at the Centers for Disease Control and Prevention (CDC).
+In this capacity, she estimated usual intake distributions to assess the nutrition status of U.S. population groups and conducted analyses on dietary behaviors, food and nutrient intake, and nutritional status of infants, children, and women of childbearing age.
 Dr. Herrick was also involved in reviewing, revising, and developing new questionnaire content for the National Health and Nutrition Examination Study (NHANES).

 Dr. Herrick completed her post-doctoral fellowship at Virginia Commonwealth University, where she managed the Day and Night Lifestyle and Cancer Survival Study.